paldhous/ucb/2016/dataviz/md_raw/class8.md

  - For the first chart, you will need to `filter` the data with **dplyr** for the four desired countries.
 When making the chart with **ggplot2** you will need to add both `geom_point` and `geom_line` layers, and use the `Set1` ColorBrewer palette.

  - For the second chart, using **dplyr** you will need to `group_by` region and year, and then summarize using `sum`.
 There will be null values, or NAs, in this data, so you will need to use `na.rm = TRUE`.
 When drawing the chart with **ggplot2**, you will need to use `geom_area` and the `Set2` ColorBrewer palette.
 Think about the difference between `fill` and `color` when making the chart, and  put a very thin white line around each area.
-You should also manually set the X axis tick mark labels (otherwise the default will be to include a label for 2015, for which there is no data.)

  - File each chart as a JPEG image, setting its size to 750 pixels wide and 500 pixels high.